Florida Probate

 • Ancillary Administration

-An estate being administered in another state, but that includes property in Florida is subject to ancillary administration to properly deal with the Florida assets.
+An estate administered in another state that includes property in Florida is subject to ancillary administration to deal with the Florida assets properly.

 Trust Administration

-Your loved one may also have created an inter-vivos trust during her or his lifetime or a testamentary trust through their will.
+Your loved one may also have created an inter-vivos trust during their lifetime or a testamentary trust through their will.
 The person or institution named as trustee is responsible for administering this document.
 We help you to effectively carry out your duties as a personal representative or trustee.

-The main difference between trust administration and probate is that trust administration is not a court-supervised process.
+The main difference between trust administration and probate is that trust administration is not court-supervised.
 When a person dies, leaving a valid trust, a trust administration becomes necessary to carry out the wishes according to provisions outlined in the trust document.

 The Duties of a Trustee